-Our Board of Directors met six times during 2019.
-Each of our directors attended at least 75% of the aggregate of (i) the number of meetings of our Board of Directors in 2019 and (ii) the number of meetings of committees of our Board of Directors during the period that such person served on such committee, except Ms. Kathleen Wayton due to scheduling conflicts when she was first appointed.
-We expect each of our directors attended our annual meeting of stockholders in person unless doing so would be impracticable due to unavoidable conflicts.
-In 2019, all of our directors attended our annual meeting of stockholders.
+Our Board of Directors met five times during 2020.
+Each of our directors attended at least 75% of the aggregate of (i) the number of meetings of our Board of Directors in 2020 and (ii) the number of meetings of committees of our Board of Directors during the period that such person served on our Board of Directors and on such committee.
+We expect each of our directors to attend our annual meeting of stockholders, including by means of remote communication.
+In